E-Mail Tony@lathes.co.uk

 - "The Sundale" -

-Selig Home Page Selig Lathes Page 1
+Selig Home Page Selig Lathes Selig Planer Continued

-From its design "The Sundale" with its screw-on Selig Sonnenthal badge - would appear to have been made in the period 1880 to 1900.
+From its design "The Sundale", with its screw-on Selig Sonnenthal badge - would appear to have been made in the period 1880 to 1900.
 Some significant features, common on small to medium sized lathes of that time, included an outboard-mounted thrust bearing for the spindle; a narrow bed with an especially deep, detachable bridge section; crank handwheels on the carriage, cross slide and top-slide feeds (and a lack of micrometer dials); inverted V-ways on the cross slide; a bed-mounted rack of very coarse pitch, bolt-on hangers for each end of the leadscrew and a tailstock with the barrel section having fresh air beneath it.
 However, this particular example, with a double flywheel, full-length foot treadle with chain connectors (instead of flat-bar drive cranks) and machine-cut backgears, of better-than-average quality.

 In remarkable fine condition the "Sundale" lathe even has a contemporary 3-jaw chuck with the male scroll screws